AndersDJohnson/polyfill-spec/README.md

 This allows downstream code to check for a possibly polyfilled feature, whose implementation and level of conformance is unknown to it, and then in those cases, choose whether to opt instead to use a preferred implementation, or use fallback behavior.

+## Use Case

+In a recent project, we used [Respond.js](https://github.com/scottjehl/Respond) to support media queries for older browsers.
+It relies on the [matchMedia.js](https://github.com/paulirish/matchMedia.js) polyfill to determine whether media queries are supported in the browser.
+It always returned `false` in older browsers, which indicated to Respond that it should polyfill.
+But other code in the project wanted to use the more conformant  [media-match](https://github.com/weblinc/media-match) polyfill to keep responsive JavaScript behavior in sync with responsive CSS styles.
+It would have fooled Respond into thinking media queries were supported, so that Respond would not polyfill.
+So we modified matchMedia.js to set the `polyfill` property, and media-match to detect this, then override with its polyfill.

 ## Proposal

 Polyfill implementations should expose a `polyfill` property with a value of `true`.